Overall Procedure of MASW Survey

-curves closest to the extracted curves (one 1-D Vs profile from
+the measured (extracted) curve (one 1-D Vs profile from

 each curve).